-At some point in the day almost everyone looks at some form of computer screen.
-This could be in the form of anything from a Kindle, an EPOS screen, laptops, mobile phones or computer monitors for the purpose of either work or leisure.
+These days almost everyone looks at some form of computer screen, whether it be a mobile phone, laptop, kindle or computer monitor for the purpose of work or leisure.

 Your eye examination will include questions regarding the kind of VDU screen you use at work or at home to check whether you are facing any problems.